 When working with powerful hydrocolloids, especially in small batches, a little goes a long way.
 A "1% scaling" means that a recipe calling for 100 grams of water (which, at sea level, is the same as 100 mL) would need 1% as much of the hydrocolloid, or 1 gram of powder for every 100 grams of water.
 A cup of water comes out to about 240 mL, so a 1% scaling would be 2.4 grams.

 For these small measurements, I use a cheap jewelry scale and a paper muffin cup.
-If you don't want to go to this trouble, you can ballpark 1/8 teaspoons as 0.5 grams, try the recipe, and go up from there.
+If you don't want to go to this trouble, you can ballpark 1/8 teaspoons as 0.5 grams and go up from there.
 Xanthan is the most powerful of the hydrocolloids—use less of it than you think you need and add a little bit at a time until you get the texture you want.

 *Hydrocolloids describe any polymer that can be dispersed in water.
 Different types can thicken, emulsify, or form gels.
 They're not as scary as they sound: the "polymer" portion of hydrocolloids are no more than starch or proteins.
 Flour and gelatin, for example, are both hydrocolloids.